memofrog/cumshotbotnetweb/README.md

 # CumNet Website
-🧑‍💻 Minimalistick website for CumshotBotnet.
+🧑‍💻 Minimalistic website for CumshotBotnet.
 Write on clean HTML, some CSS and JavaScript for ✨ appearance effect ✨

 # Self-Host
 You can host this site and remake it, but only if you respect copyright.
 Let's talk about them below.